sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=7hrpH-b_2es&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### Organized Summary of the Article

+- **Introduction to Williams Percentage R**:
-The Williams Percentage R trading strategy is a technical indicator used to identify overbought and oversold conditions in the market.
-Here's a summary of the strategy:
+  - The article introduces the Williams Percentage R (WPR) as a technical indicator used for trading.

-1. **Definition**: The indicator measures the current close relative to the highest high over a specified period, ranging from 0 to -100.
-A reading above -20 indicates an overbought condition, while below -80 suggests oversold.
+  - It explains that WPR measures the current close relative to the highest high over a specified period.

-2. **Strategy Rules**:
+- **Indicator Calculation and Range**:
+  - Formula: Not explicitly provided but explained in terms of calculation.
+  - Range: The indicator oscillates between 0 (highest price) and -100 (lowest price) within the lookback period.

+- **Usage of Williams Percentage R**:
+  - Used to identify overbought and oversold conditions.
+  - Thresholds:
+    - Overbought: Reading above -20.
+    - Oversold: Reading below -80.
+  - Note: The best thresholds may vary depending on backtesting.

+- **Trading Strategy Example**:
+  - A specific strategy using a 2-day lookback period is outlined.
-   - Enter a long position when the indicator crosses below -90.
+  - Entry Signal: Indicator crosses below -90 (oversold condition).
-   - Exit the trade when the indicator crosses above -30 or if the close exceeds yesterday's high.

-3. **Backtesting Results**:
-   - The strategy has an annual return of 11.5% over 580 trades, outperforming a Buy and Hold approach (e.g., S&P 500) during periods like the 2008 financial crisis and the COVID-19 pandemic.
+  - Exit Signals:
+    1. Indicator crosses above -30 (overbought condition).
+    2. Price closes higher than yesterday's high.

+- **Backtest Performance**:
+  - Tested on S&P 500 from 1993 to present.
+  - Results: 11.5% annual return over 580 trades.
+  - Highlights:
+    - Better than "Buy and Hold" strategy.
-   - It operates with only 22% market exposure, reducing risk.
+    - Invested only 22% of the time (low trading frequency).

-4. **Drawbacks**: The strategy has a moderate maximum drawdown of 177%, so it's essential to consider transaction costs and risks.

-5. **Conclusion**: The Williams Percentage R is a simple yet effective tool, particularly during market turmoil, but should be tested with historical data and potentially using fractional shares to manage risk.
+    - Moderate maximum drawdown of ~177%.
+  - Performance During Crises:
+    - Financial Crisis 2008: Returned 98.9%.
+    - COVID-19 Pandemic 2020: Returned 43.3%.
+    - 2022 Market Drop: Returned 15.7%.

+- **Conclusions**:
+  - WPR is described as a simple yet effective trading strategy for the stock markets.
+  - The strategy performed well during significant market downturns and crises.

+- **Additional Notes**:
+  - Slippage and commissions are not included in backtest results.
+  - Emphasizes the importance of backtesting to determine optimal parameters.
 </details>

 <details>